yshuyan/spec-kit/templates/commands/plan.md

 ---
 description: Execute the implementation planning workflow using the plan template to generate design artifacts.
 scripts:
-  sh: scripts/bash/setup-plan.sh --json
+  sh: bash scripts/bash/setup-plan.sh --json
-  ps: scripts/powershell/setup-plan.ps1 -Json
+  ps: pwsh scripts/powershell/setup-plan.ps1 -Json
 ---

 **IMPORTANT: Generate all documentation in Chinese (简体中文).
 All sections, descriptions, and content should be written in Chinese.**